 The impact of the straddle trauma can cause the bulbar urethra (bulbous urethra) to be crushed directly against the surrounding bone.
 In some cases, the trauma can cause immediate swelling and the appearance of blood at the urethral opening at the tip of the penis.
 However, in many cases, a bulbar urethral stricture develops slowly over time, caused by the development of a scar and the growth of scar tissue as the injury heals.
 The oftentimes slow development of a stricture in the bulbar urethra means that some patients may not even remember the specific injury that led to the stricture.
 A bulbar stricture caused by straddle trauma is typically short in length, making treatment highly curable if properly performed.

-The following are examples of bulbar stricture seen on a RUG, a type of diagnostic imaging for urethral strictures.
+The images below are examples of a bulbar urethral stricture as seen on a RUG, a type of diagnostic imaging for urethral strictures.

 Before and After Imaging

 When a bulbar stricture of the urethra exceeds 1.5-2 cm in length or is recurrent, internal urethrotomy is an option with a very low success rate it “success” is defined as a permanent solution and not temporary improvement.
 The best initial treatment option for longer bulbar urethral strictures is open urethral reconstruction, also called urethroplasty.
 When the stricture is longer, as shown in the example below, excision and primary anastomosis is not a good treatment technique because too much of the urethra would need to be removed.
 This surgery is also called anastomotic urethroplasty.
 The resulting gap created if a longer bulbar stricture was removed would be too great for the ends to be re-connected without tension.
 Below are a few examples of bulbar urethral strictures longer than 4 cm in length that can not be treated using excisional repair.

 Long Bulbar Strictures